jamesward/Sample-Model-Context-Protocol-Demos/modules/spring-ai-java-bedrock-mcp-rag/README.md

 # Sample: Spring AI with Bedrock and MCP

 A Spring Boot application that provides an AI-powered dog adoption service using:
-- AWS Bedrock for AI/ML capabilities
+- Amazon Bedrock for AI/ML capabilities
 - Spring AI for conversation management
 - PostgreSQL with pgvector for vector storage
 - Two services: